The Tuckernuck Insider’s Guide to Washington, DC

 The Dubliner (Capitol Hill)

 A Capitol Hill institution, this traditional Irish pub has been around for more than 40 years.
-Guinness flows here, complete with a menu of Irish & American grub (get the chicken fingers), plus live music.
+Guinness flows here, complete with a menu of Irish & American grub (get the chicken fingers) and live music.

 The Rosewood Rooftop (Georgetown)